HussainAther/philosophy/neuro/braincomputer.md

 # The brain-computer interface

+Brains are only like computers in a specific abstract sense.
+We can take apart this analogy in the context of the brain-computer interface to determine knowledge for philosophy, neuroscience, artificial intelligence, and other research areas.
+It's very harmful in many ways to treat the nervous system as the hardware in such a way that we need to understand the cognitive science as software when we don't understand the limitations of such a metaphor.
+Any theory of anatomical connection we demonstrate in vertebrate nervous systems may give us a basic description of what happens at each stage, but don't tell us how a given input relates to a certain output.
+Instead, they obfuscate the description of the brain by using unneccessary comparisons to explain phenomena that are better off explained by describing the phenomena directly and precisely.

 An output of a computer depends on its program, input, and functional stages that lead to the output.

 ## Intentionality